 This minimizes imperfections by blocking and paralyzing acetylcholine, which nerves release into muscle.
 Botox prevents muscles from pulling on acne scars and, with the tension relieved, the scarred area becomes less visible.
 It is also important to use a good quality dermal filler since the toxin cannot fill the scar.
 Botox has been approved for a variety of uses, including treating urinary incontinence (overactive bladder), muscle spasms, excessive sweating, and more.
 It can also be used to reduce grinding of teeth which can widen the jawline over time.

-Researchers found that a Botox treatment in conjunction with a dermal filler treatment can prevent smallpox marks from growing.
-All of that sounds too good to be true until you remember that Botox breaks down every three or four months, so it will be necessary to repeat visits. . .
+Researchers have found that a Botox treatment in conjunction with a dermal filler treatment can prevent smallpox marks from growing.
+Botox injections are done at a superficial level and do not affect the muscles involved in facial expression.
+The injections are generally safe when performed by experienced dermatologists who understand the process and science behind it.
+However, it is important to remember that Botox breaks down every three or four months, so it will be necessary to repeat visits.